hihithisisme/react-sandbox/README.md

 I want to implement an online version of the game with rooms that allow two users to join and play against each other in real-time.
 This would open up for the more complicated variants of the tic-tac-toe games.

+### Sized tic-tac-toe

+This variant gives each player 3 kinds of symbols to place of differing sizes:

+- 3 small
+- 3 medium
+- 3 large

+The game plays as per the original variant, but you may draw over your opponent's symbol if you use one that is larger.

+Required:

+- Drag & drop mechanics?
+- Live version for 2-player

 ### Bidding tic-tac-toe

 This variant gives both players a set amount of tokens to begin with.